GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 1. Click **Share / Print** on the top right.
 1. Click **Copy** to copy this custom URL to your clipboard.
-1. Anyone who opens this URL will see your map exactly as you configured it.
+1. Anyone who opens this URL will see the map with the same configurations and viewing location.
 You can send this URL to others, link to it from a public website, or bookmark it for later.

 ![Share URL](/_files/dea-maps/share-url.jpg)